 You absolutely want an automatic pool cleaner with a swivel.
 Ever tried to untangle 60 feet of knots from a power cord under the hot summer sun?
 It’s awful, trust us.
 The anti-tangle swivel eliminates tension from building up in the cord as the robotic pool cleaner roams the pool, keeping tedious knots from forming.
 Plus, that kind of cord dexterity leads to more efficient cleaning.
 Dolphin pool cleaners were the first to have 360 degree swivels and they work very well.

 A weekly smart timer is a simple solution to the tedious task of manually starting and stopping your pool robot for every cleaning.
-However, you’ll find it primarily on higher-end models.
+However, you’ll find it primarily on higher-end models such as the Dolphin ProLine™.
 This is a short change by manufacturers, as even moderately priced pool robots in the $700 range should all have a programmable weekly timer.
 The timer especially comes in handy during pool season when your robot is cleaning more frequently – just set a schedule and let it do its thing.

 Some products seem to defy the laws of physics.
 You would never expect a house cleaning robot to climb up to the top of your wall, but that’s exactly what pool robots can do.
 To enable a robotic pool cleaner to climb up to and remain at to the hard-to-reach waterline, a pool robot requires a special stabilizer.
 Typically found on commercial pool cleaning robots, this counter-balance allows a pool robot to remain in position while about 50% of the robot is above the waterline.
 The unique rotating dual stabilizers are the secret to maintaining position on the upper pool wall.
 You’ll find just a handful of premium pool robots have the dual stabilizer.
 These robots will deliver the hardware required to thoroughly clean the upper wall and tile area.

 There are a lot of robotic cleaner options on the market and not every robot will be perfect for your pool.
 There are plenty of sellers out there (on Amazon and off) that promise easy returns on a product for just about any reason at all.
 Knowing you get a refund makes it easier to move forward.
 But that doesn't mean you won't be hit with a fee.
 A number of online pool retailers charge "restocking fees" that that are often about 20 percent but can go higher.
 One unwitting buyer, who was told there would be a restocking fee if he returned a product, wrote to us about the practice.
 Many are sold on Amazon.com and almost nobody knows about the hidden disclosures.
+As apart of the Dolphin ProLine™, the Dolphin Premier and other ProLine™ models never have a restocking fee.
 Buy with confidence and look for “No Restocking Fee”.

 Every pool deserves an intelligent robot.
 Take Premier home and try in your own pool for 30 days.